RussBaz/mini-alloc/README.md

 # Mini-Alloc

-A basic, thread-safe container to hold references to Swift objects.
+A basic, thread-safe, sparsed container to hold references to Swift objects.

 The intended use case is when you need to create an unknown number of objects and pass them by reference to some C code, and be sure that they will not be garbage collected before the C code finishes processing of those objects.